 Choosing the treatment option that's right for you

-Hospital haemodialysis takes between 3.5 hours and 5 hours.
+Hospital haemodialysis usually takes between 4 to 5 hours.

-Some kidney patients prefer to have haemodialysis in their hospital kidney unit, with full support from nurses.
-Hospitals also can sometimes offer dialysis at satellite units.
+Some kidney patients prefer to have haemodialysis in their hospital kidney unit, with full support from the staff.
+Most hospitals also offer dialysis at satellite centres.
 These are smaller, local kidney units managed by experienced nurses.

 How will my dialysis treatment be arranged?

 When you arrive at the dialysis unit you might need to wait up to half an hour while the machine is prepared for you.
-You will dialyse for between three and a half and five hours.
+Most patients need to dialyse for between four and five hours on alternate days; this will be prescribed by your doctor.
 It will take a nurse about 30 minutes to connect you to the dialysis machine and the same time to disconnect you afterwards.
-You also need to think about the time it will take you to travel between the unit and your home.
+You also need to think about the time it will take you to travel between the centre and your home.

 Why it might be right for you

-- It might make you feel happier and more comfortable if you have a lot of help and support from healthcare staff and other patients.
+- It might make you feel happier and more comfortable if you have help and support from healthcare staff and other patients.